Saad-Mehmood/NumSolverToolkit/README.md

 The majority of the codes in this repository will be written in Python but there will be copies of codes in the repository that will be written in C++ or other such languages in case we require speed up for codes.

 ## Structure of the Repo

+The repository is organized into four primary categories that reflect the core areas of numerical analysis:

+1. **Numerical Integration**
+2. **Numerical Differentiation**
+3. **Root-Finding Methods**
+4. **Differential Equations**

+Each category contains dedicated subfolders for specific methods.
+For instance, within the **Numerical Integration** folder, there is a subfolder named **Monte Carlo Methods**.
+Each subfolder houses detailed theoretical documentation and accompanying code implementations for the respective techniques.

 ## Methods